ArchanaDeviRamesh/Data-Glacier/Week4/README.md

 pip install -r requirements.txt
 ```

-3. iris_model file contains the python file to train the model for iris flower detection and creating the pickle file
+3. iris_model.py file contains the python file to train the model for iris flower detection and creating the pickle file
+(iris_model.ipynb is the equivalent notebook file)

 4. run app.py file to run the model in server for prediction

 ```
 python app.py
 ```